5 Best Zoos in the UK

 Carers of disabled visitors go free

 The London Zoo is open every day of the year except for Christmas Day.
 Opening times vary depending on the time of year, so be sure to check the website before you go.
 During peak periods, such as summer and school holidays, the zoo can get very busy.
-We recommend visiting during off-peak times if possible.
+Off-peak visits are quieter.

 With over 16,000 animals spread out over 36 acres, there’s a lot to see at the London Zoo!
 Some of the most popular attractions include the Gorilla Kingdom, Land of the Lions, Penguin Beach, Tiger Territory, and Aquarium.
 Be sure to pick up a map when you enter so you don’t miss anything!